open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-collectors.md

 linkTitle: Collectors at scale with Ansible
 date: 2024-04-12
-author: '[Ishan Jain](https://github.com/ishanjainn) (Grafana)' cSpell:ignore: ansible associated Ishan Jain
+author: '[Ishan Jain](https://github.com/ishanjainn) (Grafana)' cSpell:ignore: ansible associated Ishan Jain ishanjainn
 ---

 You can scale the deployment of